 This is disappointingly negative from TTE.
 England has a pretty big population and with the right focus and support, we are able to produce some exceptional talent.
 However… a structured system must be implemented one produced by England’s leading coaches alongside external consultation from the worlds leading table tennis nations.

-Private Meeting with Performance team
+Private Meeting with the Performance team

 I was contacted a month back, requesting to meet me in person and discuss current TTE’s vision.
 After a two hour meeting, it was clear that the focus was not on domestic table tennis.
-I wrote a heartfelt email to expressing my love for the sport and how I wish to grow and develop table tennis in England.
+I wrote a heartfelt email to express my love for the sport and how I wish to grow and develop table tennis in England.
 Unfortunately, the reply I received seemed to ignore most of my outcry which was on behalf of all Table Tennis community and I naturally I felt disappointed.

 “I will be inside the sport to the day I die” Something I expressed in my email and with respect to TTE I wish to see our sport flourish in the production of future World and Olympic Champions.
-I would also like to see our table tennis as a mainstream sport respected and appreciated. but i do feel to reach great heights a strong foundation must be built.
+I would also like to see our table tennis as a mainstream sport respected and appreciated.
+But I do feel to reach great heights a strong foundation must be built.

 The list of issues is an endless blog and I don’t wish to dwell deeply into the negative side of things but I do wish to find solutions.